Rotations

 PGY3 residents spend 4 weeks (2 two-week blocks) paired as a team with a PGY1 resident to manage the most critical patients in the Emergency Department.
 Senior residents develop autonomy and team leadership skills, guiding the resuscitation of critically ill patients with stroke, trauma, cardiac arrest, overdose, sepsis, and more.
 PGY3s develop advanced procedural skills, including transvenous pacemaker placement and endoscopic airway techniques.
 Patient safety is at the center, with immediate availability of board-certified Emergency Medicine faculty.
 PGY3s also advance as educators, teaching PGY1s about critical care.

-Pediatric Emergency Medicine (Duke University Hospital; 8 weeks total, 2-week blocks)
+Pediatric Emergency Medicine (Duke University Hospital, 8 weeks total)

-Residents learn about the operational mechanics of an Emergency Department, from ensuring quality patient care to providing adequate staffing.
-Quality metrics, such as length of stay, procedural safety programs, and left without being seen rates are among the many focus areas of the rotation.
-Residents continue longitudinal experiences with administration, serving on quality committees and developing safety projects in the Emergency Department and throughout the Hospital.
+Residents work alongside Duke LifeFlight to provide event medicine coverage at Duke Football and Basketball games, respond to in-hospital emergencies, participate in critical care ground and air transport, and so much more!
+On their administration block, residents learn about the operational mechanics of an Emergency Department, from ensuring quality patient care to providing adequate staffing.
+Outside of this rotation, residents continue longitudinal experiences with administration, serving on quality committees and developing safety projects in the Emergency Department and throughout the Hospital.

 Elective (4 weeks)